rajatbutola/Chatbot_basedon_GenAI-Hybrid-RAG-Langchain/README.md

 - **FAISS Local Index Retrieval**: Efficiently loads and queries a FAISS-based vector store for similarity search.
 - **BM25 and Ensemble Retrieval**: Combines vector-based and keyword-based retrieval methods (FAISS and BM25) with weighted contributions to enhance the accuracy of retrieved information.
-- **Few-Shot Learning**: Uses example-driven prompts to improve the generation of ChimeraX commands for visualization, analysis, and data manipulation tasks.
+- **Few-Shot Learning**: Uses example-driven prompts to improve the generation of text for visualization, analysis, and data manipulation tasks.
 - **History-Aware Question Reformulation**: Reformulates user queries into standalone questions by leveraging chat history, ensuring contextually relevant responses.
 - **Customizable Prompts**: Supports tailored prompt templates for specific tasks like negotiation, command generation, and question contextualization.
 - **Conversation Memory Management**: Implements memory to maintain context across multiple interactions using `ConversationBufferMemory`.